Joshua Avery Smith (Senior)

 Mark Twain signed a book for Avery Smith in 1905 with the quote (quoting himself): "Taking the pledge will not make bad liquor good, but it will improve it."
 This remains in the possession of Ethelyn Sawyer Patti, the lone remnant of what several of Smith's children recall as a "full set," which, according to Charlotte, her brother Robert "gave away to his girlfriends."

-His grave, with those of his wife and parents, are in Elizabeth, NJ, in the cemetery behind Kean College.
+J.A.
+Smith's grave, with those of his wife and parents, are in Elizabeth, NJ, in the cemetery behind Kean College.